 When the materials inside sensory bins are offered to children without an expectation of a finished product, children use their imaginations and creativity to make sense of the materials in their own way.
 This experience is often referred to as open-ended exploration.

-Here are the things I used in my snowman themed winter sensory bin, but you can use whatever you prefer or have on-hand.
+Here are the things I used in my snowman themed winter sensory bin, but you can use whatever you prefer or have on-hand for a sensory bin filler.

 - Instant Snow